orionrobots/orionrobots.github.io/wiki/lego_capacitor.md

 Set information from <a href="/wiki/peeron.html" title="Online database of Lego Sets and Parts">Peeron</a>.

-According to lego it is a 1F(as capcitors go thats huge by the way) 2.5V capacitor.
+According to lego it is a 1F (as capacitors go that's huge by the way) 2.5V capacitor.

 Other specs